-- IT Core 3 Define and articulate the ethical, legal, security, and social issues and responsibilities in the context of Information Technology.
+- IT Core 1 Classify a problem and define computing requirements appropriate to its solution.
+[Knowledge],[Comprehension] - IT Core 2 Apply knowledge of current techniques, skills, and tools necessary to support best computing practices within the Information Technology field.
+[Application] - IT Core 3 Define and articulate the ethical, legal, security, and social issues and responsibilities in the context of Information Technology.
 [Knowledge],[Application] - IT Core 4 Identify and recognize user needs in the selection, creation, evaluation and administration of computer-based systems.
 [Knowledge], [Analysis]